 When the steps and interactions can be managed within preconfigured applications, a lab can easily pick and choose the steps it wants and plug them into the LIMS system.
 This personal configuration (just like with a phone) will make every LIMS system different, while ensuring the direct needs of the users are met and the information held within is handled appropriately.
-One place to find such applications is the Platform for Science Marketplace.
-The PFS Marketplace is an app store which has pre-configured applications which can work together to enable workflows in a variety of fields from start to finish.
+One place to find such applications is the Marketplace.
+The Marketplace is an app store which has pre-configured applications which can work together to enable workflows in a variety of fields from start to finish.

 When you need something — something a little bit more — it’s always nice to be able to turn it up to 11.
-So kudos to February 29th… this year, the month is taking it to 11.